-I’ve managed to dig up a selection of clips from two shows by the ChameleonsVox, one from ’15 at the Regent, with Lever still present, and the other from ’17 at the Echoplex, with just Burgess as the sole original member.
+I’ve managed to dig up a selection of clips from two L.A. shows by the ChameleonsVox, one from ’15 at the Regent, with Lever still present, and the other from ’17 at the Echoplex, with just Burgess as the sole original member.

 Of the two shows, the Regent clips are of superior quality.
 Unfortunately, the captures are incomplete, for reasons I’ve forgotten.
 Featured are two of my favorite efforts, the measured haunt and brood of “Swamp Thing” and the energetic elation of “Up the Down Escalator.”
 These clips rightly capture the shimmery guitarwork, spatial atmospherics, and bellowing vocals that Burgess is known for.

 The ChamelonsVox perform “Swamp Thing” at the Regent Theatre in DTLA on 09.22.15.